 SIP procedures for STI

-STI as defined in draft-ietf-stir-rfc4474bis specifies the format and usage of the identity header field for the SIP protocol.
+STI as defined in draft-ietf-stir-rfc4474bis specifies the format and usage of the Identity header field for the SIP protocol.
 This section provides further clarification of usage of rfc4474bis in SHAKEN.

 4474bis Verification procedures